 Divergence Cheat Sheet: Quick Guide (With Examples)

-I’ve whipped up a simple, step-by-step guide that details the 4 main types of divergence.
-Through these examples, you’ll learn the highs and lows of each type, plus get the lowdown on the market psychology that brings them into play.
+Introducing your divergence cheat sheet: a simple, step-by-step guide that breaks down the 4 main types of divergence.
+With clear examples, you’ll learn the ins and outs of each type, plus the underlying market psychology that fuels them.

 Overview: What Is Divergence?